Are kids in “custody” spending more time with mom, dad, or is it equal? And who is doing the deciding – the parents or the courts?

 So, what all these numbers tell us is that the family unit hasn’t evolved as much as some of us may have believed.
 Putting all the figures together, the big picture demonstrates that, in most cases, both parents agree that a child (or children) should spend most of their time with mom.
 And for all the strides we’ve made in gender equality the statistics remind us that, simply put, dad needs to spend more time with the kid.

-Whether it’s custody or another family law issue like alimony, divorce or adoption, Ashby Law has a highly qualified attorney here to help you.
+Whether it’s custody or another family law issue like alimony, divorce or adoption, Pacific Northwest Family Law has a highly qualified attorney here to help you.
 Call us today to schedule an appointment at 509-572-3700.